yarahisham/Trello_CaseStudy-Marketing_Research/README.md

 </p>

 ## Description
+- The document includes:
   - What is Trello?
   - What does Trello want to expand their marketing segmentation in?
   - Interview Questions.
   - Interview Persona 1.
   - Interview Persona 2.
   - What are the results and recommendation of the interview?
   - How will Trello be marketed to Moms?

 ## Knowledge Officer Robric
 <p align="center">